 - 3.6 The trustee's powers to bring about a sale of the ABC Asset(s) on insolvency should be taken into account.
 So the basis of valuation must be consistent with the triggers for, and nature of, any trustee step-in rights (see further part 4 of this Guidance). - 3.7 The extent to which the ABC Asset(s) are separable from the Employer's/group's business and the practicality of selling them (and realising significant value) in an insolvency scenario should be considered.
 This might include considering, in the case of real estate, the number of possible buyers, particularly where the real estate is used for specialised purposes by the business.
 Equally, one might expect that, as a general rule, registered patents might be more likely to retain value than brands. - 3.8 In a case where the ABC Asset is part and parcel of the value in the business (for instance, in the case of brands), the question of how to divide value between the business and the ABC Asset should be carefully considered.
-This may involve considering: - whether business failure would mean that the ABC Asset is likely to be damaged; or - whether the ABC Asset would continue to have customer value (e.g. in the case of brands, this might be more likely where the brand sits within a diverse brand portfolio). - 3.9 The expected costs of realising the ABC Asset(s), including sale costs, prior or pari passu claims on the value of the ABC Asset6 and care and maintenance of it during a marketing period should all be included. - 3.10 In respect of non-UK ABC Assets, the costs and challenges of repatriation of the asset (or the sale proceeds) should also be considered. - 3.11 The question of whether the ABC Asset is in an easily/immediately saleable state should be considered (e.g. immature products, or parts of infrastructure assets, may not be readily saleable). - 3.12 The amount of time it could take to dispose of the ABC Asset and any discount applicable as a result should be assessed.
-It should be assumed that the sale will need to be made quickly (i.e. within 6-9 months), so that it would occur within a typical administration period. - 3.13 It should be considered whether there are contractual provisions that might generate a different value to that which the ABC Asset(s) could realise in a sale.
-For example:
+This may involve considering: - whether business failure would mean that the ABC Asset is likely to be damaged; or - whether the ABC Asset would continue to have customer value (e.g. in the case of brands, this might be more likely where the brand sits within a diverse brand portfolio). - 3.9 The expected costs of realising the ABC Asset(s), including sale costs, prior or pari passu claims on the value of the ABC Asset6 and care and maintenance of it during a marketing period should all be included. - 3.10 In respect of non-UK ABC Assets, the costs and challenges of repatriation of the asset (or the sale proceeds) should also be considered. - 3.11 The question of whether the ABC Asset is in an easily/immediately saleable state should be considered (e.g. immature products, parts of infrastructure assets may not be). - 3.12 The amount of time it could take to dispose of the ABC Asset and any discount applicable as a result should be assessed.
+It should be assumed that the sale will need to be made quickly (i.e. within 6-9 months), so that it would occur within a typical administration period. - 3.13 It should be considered whether there are contractual provisions that might generate a different value to that which the ABC Asset(s) could realise in a sale. - there may be a limit on the trustee's total recovery (e.g. it may be capped at the deficit amount), regardless of the value of the ABC Asset(s);